aliasgerovs/aliasgerovs.github.io/content/_index.md

              - Data Science Bootcamps - [dsa.az](http://www.dsa.az)

             Responsibilities:
-            - Data science instructor proficient in Python, R, Matlab and SQL.
+            - Instructed and guided students in data science methodologies with proficiency in Python, R, Matlab, and SQL.
-            - Specialized in deep learning model research and development.
+            - Specialized in mentoring deep learning model research and development.
+            - Provided hands-on training and practical insights to empower students with the skills needed in the field of data science.
+            - Participated in hackathons organized by [UNDP](https://www.undp.org), [ABB](https://abb-bank.az).

         - title: Student Researcher
           company: Baku Higher Oil School Robotics Lab